The structural distinction

 The aggregate statistic "30% of global seaborne trade transits Malacca" circulates widely and tells you almost nothing useful.
 What matters is which countries depend on Malacca for which commodities at what percentage of their total seaborne supply.
 These are the bilateral dependency figures from the Narrows model.

-Bilateral dependency matrix Strait of Malacca, all commodities, 2023
+Bilateral dependency matrix · Strait of Malacca · Energy commodities, 2023 (CDM Fix-15)

 Country Primary commodity exposed Dependency % Value at risk (100% / 14d) Exposure